parallella/pal/README.md

 [p_free()](src/base/p_free.c)            | free memory

 ##DATA MOVEMENT
 The data movement functions move blocks of data between opaque memory objects and locations specified by pointers.
-The memory object is specified by a simple integer.
+The memory object is specified by a PAL handle returned by a previous API call.
 The exception is the p_memcpy function which copies blocks of bytes within a shared memory architecture only.

 FUNCTION     | NOTES
 ------------ | -------------